juniorfernandesdev/teste-ci/README.md

 bundle exec fastlane screenshots
 ```

-At this point, if everything is configured correctly you should have a `TallestTowers.ipa` file in the project root and a `screenshots` directory containing sample App Store screenshots.
+At this point, if everything is configured correctly you should have a `CITesteShopper.ipa` file in the project root and a `screenshots` directory containing sample App Store screenshots.

 ## Run the CI pipeline on Semaphore